jakebruce/universal-sparse-encoder/README.md

-There is nothing MNIST-specific in the model (although train.py and encode.py are specific to MNIST), so please feel free to train the network on any high-dimensional data you like, and use if useful.
+There is nothing MNIST-specific in the model (although train.py and encode.py are specific to MNIST), so please feel free to train the network on any high-dimensional data you like, and use for your own projects if useful.